Agrinesoft/agrinesoft/README.md

 - Develop **financial and accounting software** for businesses
 - Build **management and inventory systems** to optimize operations
 - Create **modern Persian UI libraries** and **open-source tools** for developers
-- Support **cross-platform** development with a focus on usability and efficiency

 ---